Swells of 4m hit Hawke's Bay coast, forcing ships out of Napier Port

 Surf's up in Hawke's Bay, forcing ships in Napier Port out to sea as a precaution - and drenching visitors on Marine Parade's viewing platform.

-MetService meteorologist Tui McInnes said a slow building pressure system out to the east of Hawke's Bay had ramped up the seas, causing swells of close to 4 metres.
+MetService meteorologist Tui McInnes said a slow building pressure system out to the east of Hawke's Bay had ramped up the seas, causing swells of close to 4m.

 McInnes said the 4m swells had the potential to "cause a bit of havoc on the coast".